opiter09/Fossil-Fighters-Champions-Randomizer/README.md

 You MUST put the ROM in the same folder as the exe, or it won't work.

+NOTE: If the game freezes at the Nintendo logo, this is most likely an issue with the base ROM you are using, not the randomizer.
+You will have to acquire a ROM from somewhere else in this case.

 Features:
 - You can only dig up the main 149
 - Vivos are matched 1-to-1, so nothing is impossible to get